-Under the National Accounting Standards, the following inventory valuation methods are mandatory: specific identification, first in first out (FIFO), the last in first out (LIFO), and weighted average cost.
+Under the National Accounting Standards, the following inventory valuation methods are mandatory: specific identification, first in first out (FIFO), last in first out (LIFO), and weighted average cost.

 Assets are generally valued at their acquisition cost, production cost, or market value.

 Transactions with capital assets performed by the companies are subject to general taxation rules.